w3c/rch-wg-charter/README.md

 Any text in this repository should be considered as _a draft of a draft_.
 The process to get to a charter is:

-1. (completing) have a broad agreement among the authors of the charter on the content;
+1. (completed) agreement among the authors of the charter for a first public version;
 2. (completed) transfer this repo to W3C so that it becomes more 'official';
-3. discuss the charter with the W3C strategy team as part of an internal review, and, in parallel, release the text to the AC as an "advance notice";
+3. (completed) discuss the charter with the W3C strategy team as part of an internal review;
+4. (completed) release the charter to the AC as an "advance notice";
+5. (in progress) gather community input and seek consensus to evolve and finalize the charter;
+6. submit the charter for approval to the W3C management;
-4. submit the text to an official review by the AC of W3C.
+7. submit the text to an official review by the AC of W3C.

-At this point, we are in the process of achieving (1) and have achieved (2)…

 The [properly rendered version](https://w3c.github.io/lds-wg-charter/) is also available.